Juliusan/ide-erlang/README.md

 * Check all the functions `erlang_ls` and Atom IDE can provide.
 * Maybe add some configuration possibilities.

+Known bugs:
+* Sometimes when downloading server the following error appears:
+    Error: unexpected end of file
+  The following text appears in console:
+    Uncaught (in promise) Error: unexpected end of file at Zlib.zlibOnError [as onerror] (zlib.js:166) It appears that the extraction is attempted before download is complete.
+However as far as I can see, the promises are handled correctly and debugging confirms it.
+If such situation occurs, server loading should be restarted.

 # References

 This package is based on [`atom-languageclient`](https://github.com/atom/atom-languageclient).<br>